padhmapriya06/Design-Implementation-of-6T---SRAM-Cell-using-Cadence-EDA-Tools/README.md

-# Design-Implementation-of-6T---SRAM-Cell-using-Cadence-EDA-Tools
+# Ex No: 04 Design-Implementation-of-6T---SRAM-Cell-using-Cadence-EDA-Tools
-Ex No: 01     Design & Implementation of 6T SRAM using Cadence EDA Tools

 # Aim:
 To design and implement a 6T SRAM (Static Random-Access Memory) cell using Cadence EDA tools, simulate its functionality, and analyze key performance parameters such as read/write operations, power consumption, and stability to understand its behavior in memory design.